Parabolic conformally symplectic structures II; parabolic contactification: Conformally Fedosov structures and their contactifications

 A parabolic contact structure corresponding to the contact grading of a simple Lie algebra of type $C_n$ is a so--called \textit{contact projective structure}.
 As discussed above, this geometry is exceptional among parabolic contact structures, since it is not equivalent to an underlying regular infinitesimal flag structure.
 Rather than that, it can be described in terms of an equivalence class of compatible (partial) connections.

 To recall the necessary notions, let $M^\#$ be a smooth manifold endowed with a contact structure $H\subset TM^\#$.
 A \textit{partial connection} on $H$ is a bilinear operator $\nabla:\Ga(H)\x\Ga(H)\to\Ga(H)$, which is linear over smooth functions in the first variable and satisfies the usual Leibniz rule in the second variable.
-So this is like a covariant derivative, but it is only possible to differentiate in directions lying in the contact subbundle.
-As for usual linear connections, one obtains an induced partial connection on $\La^2H$, and $\nabla$ is called a \textit{partial contact connection} if this induced connection preserves the kernel of the Levi--bracket $\Cal L:\La^2H\to Q$.
-In this case, there is an induced partial connection $\nabla^Q$ on the line bundle $Q$.
+So this is like a covariant derivative, but it is possible to differentiate only in directions lying in the contact subbundle.
+It is no problem to form the induced partial connection on $\La^2H$, and parallel to Section \ref{2.9} a \textit{partial contact connection} is one that preserves $\La^2_0H$.
+Since the Levi--bracket identifies $\La^2H/\La^2_0H$ with $Q=TM^\#/H$, we get an induced partial connection $\nabla^Q$ on the line bundle $Q$.

 Using this, one can next associate a projection $\pi:TM^\#\to H$ to a partial contact connection $\nabla$, see Section 4.2.2 and 4.2.6 of \cite{book}.
 This is uniquely characterized by the fact that for $\zeta\in\frak X(M^\#)$ and $\eta\in\Ga(H)$ we have